Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Read More: Ephesus with Ease

-I can get as far as Bodrum, Turkey in one day with a stopover in Kos which will leave me with the next day to go from Bodrum to Ephesus.
+I can get as far as Bodrum, Turkey in one day with a stopover in Kos which leaves me with the next day to go from Bodrum to Ephesus.

 Sevasti recommends a travel agency called Symi Tours and they book my ferry from Symi to Kos for Thursday morning.
 They aren’t able to book the connecting ferry to Bodrum since it’s operated by a Turkish ferry company but assure me I’ll have no problem booking it once I arrive in Kos.